RahulSChand/llama2.c-for-dummies/README.md

 # llama2.c-for-dummies

 ### Purpose
-This repo is line by line go through of the inference file in [llama2.c](http://github.com/karpathy/llama2.c).
+This repo is line by line walk through of the inference file in [llama2.c](http://github.com/karpathy/llama2.c).
 Its very verbose & intended for beginners.

 You will need some familiarity with transformers architecture.
 If you are a complete novice refer to this excellent [blog](https://jalammar.github.io/illustrated-transformer/) first.